Car Exercises For Rideshare Drivers

 Chest and shoulders exercise

-With a tennis ball between the palms of your hands, interlace fingers over the top of the ball.
-Raise elbows out to the side in line with your chest.
-Begin pushing palms toward one another, then releasing.
+With a tennis ball between the palms of your hands, interlace your fingers over the top of the ball.
+Raise your elbows out to the side in line with your chest.
+Begin pushing palms toward one another, then release.
 Feel the work in your chest and shoulders.
 Complete two sets of 15 repetitions to start, working up to four sets over time.

 With both feet flat on the floor of the car, perform 20 heel raises with each leg.
 Alternate sides and complete two sets for each leg.
 To increase difficulty, position the tennis ball under the ball of the foot and complete leg raises with a greater range of motion.

 Sit up tall in the seat of your car, making a straight line from your tailbone to the crown of your head.
 Draw the belly button towards the spine before engaging abdominal muscles.
 Focus on the lower abdomen, just below the navel and above the pubic bone.
 Hold engaged muscles for fifteen seconds, working up to one minute.
 Perform 2-4 sets.

 Tone your backside using a similar technique as you did with the core.
 Engage glutes while sitting tall in your car seat.
 Hold engaged muscles for fifteen seconds, working up to one minute.
 Perform 2-4 sets.